rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Among other things, muscles try their best to protect our joints and ligaments from bending or stretching over a certain limit.

 Just to clarify, we use our joints, ligaments and tendons while exercising our muscles.
 The problem is that we will keep them in a constrict range.
+If we don't challenge that, year after year the range gets shorter.

 Is there a safe way to open our joints and ligaments further?
 Is there a way to keep our deep tissue healthier and juicy ?